 Iain Stewart Former Shift Facilitator and Medical Herbalist.
 Iain is practices in Bristol and is involved in the Radical Herbalist Gathering.
 He teaches Herbal Medicine and whole health courses with his wife Emily.

 Trevor Houghton is an independent energy and climate change researcher and consultant.
-He was until recently a senior consultant and a director of CAG Consultants – a co-operative company working in the field of sustainable development, regeneration and stakeholder involvement.
+He was a senior consultant and a director of CAG Consultants – a co-operative company working in the field of sustainable development, regeneration and stakeholder involvement.
 He was formerly the head of research at the Centre for Sustainable Energy and has been a lecturer/tutor on degree and masters courses at UWE, the Open University and the Centre for Alternative Technology.
 He has been a member of the Energy Saving Trust’s Expert Panel on ESCos.

 Mike Gardener works throughout Britain, sustainably managing woodlands to produce a wide range of high added value forest products.
 Initially coppicing, hurdle making and charcoal burning he now runs a successful forestry business in Devon planting trees, managing various woodlands selling sawn and round timber, chestnut fencing, furniture and bespoke timber buildings.
 As well as running various courses and training programmes he has also travelled to India, Sri Lanka, Mexico and the US to study sustainable forestry.